UK-MAC/TeaLeaf_ref/README.md

 `profiler_on`

 This option turns the code's coarse grained internal profiler end.
 Timing information is reported at the end of the simulation in the tea.out file.
 The default is no profiling.

+`verbose_on`

+The option prints out extra information such as residual per iteration of a solve.

 `tl_max_iters <I>`